 I know the word fermentation is kind of a major turn off, but don't think of it like that.
 It's not like leaving a sippy cup full of milk behind the couch for a week (or two!).
 Many fermented foods are delicious, and not only are they tasty, but they are also, in many cases, probiotic foods.

-Industrialization has changed the way we (humans) ferment foods.
-Fermentation can be kind of fiddly, and it's rare that each batch tastes exactly the same as the one before it.
+Industrialization has changed the way we (humans) ferment and preserve foods.
+Fermentation can be kind of fiddly, and it’s rare that each batch tastes exactly the same as the one before it.

 In the past, fermentation was generally done by brining slightly smushed vegetables in a salt solution, nowadays, commercially available "fermented" foods are processed with vinegar and pasteurized.
 The acetic vinegar brine and pasteurization effectively kill all of the lactic acid bacteria, voiding the health benefits of the fermented food.

-What is it?
-A slurry of ginger, water and sugar, that is fermented until bubbly and foamy.
+At it’s core, a ginger bug is just slurry of fresh ginger root, water and sugar, that is fermented until bubbly and foamy.
 The good bacteria and wild yeasts in the ginger itself populate and eat the sugar in the mixture.

-Just as a baker uses sourdough to leaven bread, and a brewer uses a kombucha scoby to brew kombucha, we can use a ginger bug to make a naturally effervescent soda.
+Just as a baker uses sourdough starter to leaven bread, and a brewer uses a kombucha scoby to brew kombucha, we can use a ginger bug to make a naturally effervescent beverages.

 One of the main ginger bug uses is a naturally fizzy drink!
 My favourite way to use a ginger bug is to make a "pop".

 When the fermented ginger bug is added to sweetened fruit juice, the microorganisms begin to eat the sugar in the juice.
-As the microorganisms eat the sugar, they release CO2 making the slurry effervescent.
+During the secondary fermentation process the microorganisms eat the sugar, they release CO2 making the slurry effervescent.

 Science!
 Or something!